Italian Beef Recipe

 • Fresh parsley.
 For garnish.

 • To assemble.
-Hoagie buns and sandwich fix-ins.
+Hoagie buns and sandwich fixings.
 We stuck to the classics like provolone cheese, red pepper rings, pepperoncini peppers, giardiniera, and pickled jalapenos.

 How to make Italian beef

-Step 2- sear the chuck roast.
+Step 2- Sear the chuck roast.
 Heat some olive oil in a large pot or Dutch oven over medium-high heat.
 Once it’s hot, add the sliced chuck roast and sear until each piece is nicely browned on all sides.
-Transfer the seared beef to a plate and saute the garlic in the now-empty pot.
+Transfer the seared beef to a plate, then sauté the garlic in the now-empty pot.

-Step 5- shred the beef.
+Step 4- Shred.
 Transfer the beef to a cutting board.
 Shred each piece with two forks, then add it back into the pot.
 Continue simmering.

 how to make Italian beef sandwiches.